synchrone/cloudron-provisioning/README.md

 Destroying
 ===
-1. `terraform destroy` in the same directory where you ran `terraform apply`.
+1. `./destroy.sh` in the same directory where you ran `terraform apply`.
 This uses a `terraform.tfstate` file, which is created by `apply` command.

+Note: this does not destroy your backups bucket and the hosted DNS zone